0Delta/0Delta/README.md

 + CLIP STUDIO PAINT / Live2D

 ----
-> Kiki is we orignal character.
+> Kiki is our original character.
-> I create profile and designed by my wife.
+> I created a profile and my wife designed it.

 > More Information is [here](https://twoq.jp/list/chara.php?id=crc_0058)